 Beyond the TV Series: Part 2: Diving Into Audio Dramas

-Guest contributors Connor Johnson and Gustaff continue their guide to the Big Finish audios.
+Guest contributors Connor Johnston and Gustaff continue their guide to the Big Finish audios.

 We’re back for Part Two of this Doctor Who Tour de Audio and what can we say: If there are 300+ audios to choose from, then what’s safe for first timers?
 Which stories will hook us?
 There’s an adventure for everyone no matter what type of Doctor Who story appeals to you.
 First I (Gustaff) will take you through the general outliners and then I (Connor) will show you that Big Finish’s version of Doctor Who isn’t that out of phase with what’s been going on the television.
 Here’s a simple breakdown for first timers:

 Tom Baker has his own series going into its third run.
 The stories here are pretty much exactly what you’d expect from the 70s.
 I recommend you stay away from his first story Destination Nerva as it is a poor attempt to bring the Fourth Doctor back.
 Anything from/after Wrath of the Iceni is quite enjoyable, but if you prefer Baker alongside Mary Tamm, then The Auntie Matter is a terrific, fun romp.

 True to his era, the Davison stories are basic.
 Nothing too complicated here.
 As with Tom, Davison’s voice sounds a little gruff, but if you’ve seen Time Crash and enjoyed it, then you won’t really mind the change in tone.
 There are plenty to choose from here.
 The Eye of the Scorpion was my first audio and made me fall in love with Big Finish while The Kingmaker is one of the best pseudo-historicals out there.
 If you’re looking for Cybermen stories, Spare Parts is quite chilling and The Gathering just freezes the blood.
 The Eternal Summer has also managed to impress me recently!